lucidworks/lucidworks.github.io/eLearning/playground-site-search/README.md

 Some examples are already set up for you.

 > [!TIP]
 > You can test these rules in Experience Optimizer.
 View the condition and the action of a rule.
-Replicate the action in Experience Optimizer, and the action will fire.
+Replicate the condition in Experience Optimizer, and the action will fire.

 ### Create rewrites

-Move to the **Rewrites** screen.
+Navigate to the **Rewrites** screen.
 Explore some of the rewrites that are already set up for you, such as misspelling and synonyms.

 Add new rewrites, modify the existing ones, or delete everything to start over.